MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 ---

 # Plan Microsoft Viva Connections for your organization
+In this phase, build a team of stakeholders to align on the goals and primary use cases for your organization's deployment of Viva Connections.
+Start by meeting requirements, and then planning for each component of the experience.
+In the planning phase, consider success metrics and adoption tactice to ensure Viva Connections meets the need of your organization and users.

 ### Step 1: Meet requirements
-Viva Connections requires a SharePoint home site, customized global navigation in the SharePoint app bar, and modern SharePoint sites.
+Viva Connections requires a SharePoint home site, customized global navigation in the SharePoint app bar, and (optionally) modern SharePoint sites.

 | Requirement    | Description                 |